tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 Finally, I was ready to set up an Application Gateway.
 However, this part introduced some confusion.
 I was required to define at least one `backend_pool`, `http_backend_settings`, `http_listener`, and `request_routing_rule`.
-These requirements seemed nonsensical since they would be replaced by my `app-gw` pod during the synchronization process.
+These requirements seemed nonsensical since they would be replaced by the `app-gw` pod during the synchronization process.

 I filled them with placeholder data, knowing that they would be deleted and replaced with relevant configurations later.
-This brought up another issue: once the `app-gw` pod starts setting configurations to the Application Gateway, the configuration no longer matches my state file.
-Running `terraform apply` at that point would result in recreating the resource, reverting back to my placeholder configuration.
+This brought up another issue: once the `app-gw` pod starts setting configurations to the Application Gateway, the configuration no longer matches the state file.
+Running `terraform apply` at that point would result in recreating the resource, reverting back to the placeholder configuration.
 To avoid this, I included some filters for 'lifecycle management'.